 Usually half of the credit for a Top Hat problem is earned by completing the problem, the other half of the credit is earned for getting the answer correct.
 To account for absences and missed answers, you will not be expected to earn 100% of the points in Top Hat to earn full credit for this portion of the final grade.
-At the end of the semester I will release the amount of Top Hat points needed to earn full credit, but you should anticipate this number being near 80%, plus or minus some.
+At the end of the semester I will determine the number of points in Top Hat that will constitute a score of 100% and scale the scores accordingly.
+The exact score will not be released, but will be influenced by the course average.
 Random attendance points can be used to boost your score.